Family Law Archives

 Family Law and your Children

 Child custody, child support and parenting time can be a major aspect of family law during a divorce.
 A family law attorney can help you with everything from talking to your children about divorce to crafting a parenting plan agreement that suits your individual family situation, and the needs of your children at every age.
+It’s important to also understand Michigan custody laws when you are unmarried parents and cohabitating.

 Property Division and Spousal Support